TickTeam/guide-tt/achievement.md

 <br />
 **Tips**: Always completing tasks on time or gaining pomodoros with longer total duration will boost your achievement scores faster.

 In a shared list, we decide to exclude the performance of other members to avoid scores being affect incorrectly.
 So that you will not be punished if a member in your group has delayed his/her tasks.
-Also, other members' positive actions will not be contribute to yours.
+Also, other members’ positive actions will not be contribute to yours.

 <br />